 Children are expected to take part in the school's aquatic programme.
-The programme aims to develop confidence in the water, water survival techniques, and progress in basic swimming proficiency.
+The programme aims to develop confidence in the water and exposure to basic swimming proficiency.
+All children are expected to participate unless a note with a valid reason is received from parents / caregivers.